AidenClintonWallace/AidenWallaceTechPortfolio/README.md

 Learning Markdown to create a portfoilio in GitHub Pages was quite a smooth experience.
 It only took a few minutes of research to get a grip of the language as there are no complex syntax or anything that makes it difficult.

 Within a few minutes i was able to deploy this page on guthub and i find it quite amazing how people can use this as a tool to build a portfolio for themselves.

+I still have a lot to learn about myself and there is a lot of room for me to grow, not only in the tech world but also when it comes to personal things, behaviours and habits.

 ---